How to plan and create a solid website structure, and why it’s important for SEO

-- For a multilingual site, add the hreflang attribute with a language indicator to each URL.
+- For a multilingual site, add the hreflang attribute and a language indicator to each URL.

 Step 5.
 Connect pages with internal linking

-The rule of thumb here is that every page should have a link pointing to it and coming from it.
-Search crawlers find and index websites by going from one page to another, and they do so by following the links, unless they are told otherwise.
+Search crawlers find and index websites by going from one page to another.
+Unless they are told otherwise, crawlers achieve this by following the links.
 Smart internal linking will help crawlers find all the content on your website.

 Step 6.
 Build simple navigation

-In many cases, a user’s journey through a website starts from the menu, so it has to feature all important sections.
-The menu can be placed in the top of the page or on the left, as well be opened by click or by hover.
-Depending on the site architecture, it can have one or several types of menus.
-The important thing is that the menu should be easily accessible on both desktop and mobile devices.
+Menu: The user’s journey through a website typically starts from the menu, so the menu must feature the most important sections.
+The menu can be positioned at the top of the page or on the left, and can be activated by clicking or hovering.
+Depending on the site’s architecture, it should have one or several types of menus.
+The important thing is to ensure that the menu is easily accessible on both desktop and mobile devices.

-When navigating through your website, users won’t necessarily understand where they are and how they got there.
-Breadcrumbs will help them find the way back to any section.
-Not only does this element makes user lives easier but it also helps search bots to understand the site’s hierarchy.
+Breadcrumbs: While navigating your website, users may not always understand where they are and how they got there.
+Breadcrumbs will help users find the way back to any section.
+Not only does this element makes user’s lives easier but it also helps search bots understand the site’s hierarchy.

-A website header is a block placed on top of the page that features the most important categories or pages (for example, the Delivery section for e-commerce or the Pricing plans section for SaaS websites).
-Typically, contacts, a search box, a language or region switch are also included in the header.
+Header: A website header is a block placed on top of the page that features the most important categories or pages (for example, the Delivery section for e-commerce or the Pricing plans section for SaaS websites).
+The most common elements included in the header include, contacts, a search box, and a language or region switch.

-Tags represent another great way to organize your content and provide users with a specific set of relevant pages.
+Tags: Tags are another great way to organize your content and provide users with a specific set of relevant pages.

-Consider creating recommendation blocks like “See more on the topic,” “You may also like,” “People also viewed.”
-They will strengthen your internal linking and drive more traffic to relevant pages.
+Linking blocks: Consider creating recommendation blocks like “See more on this topic,” “You may also like,” “People also viewed.”
+These blocks can strengthen your internal linking structure and drive more traffic to relevant pages.

 Step 7.
 Create a sitemap

-Making your site easier to navigate, don’t forget about search crawlers.
-Sitemaps help them keep track of all pages that appear on your website and index them faster.
-Search engines can also use the sitemap as a reference when determining canonical URLs.
+To make your site easier to navigate, it’s important to consider search crawlers as well.
+Sitemaps help you keep track of all pages on your website and expedite their indexing by search engines.
+Search engines can also use the sitemap as a point of reference for determining canonical URLs.

 Step 8.
 Test your website

-Search engines enhance their algorithms to cater to user needs, so the best way to evaluate your website’s structure is to look at it from the perspective of a user.
-Before your website goes public, show it to colleagues and friends to get an idea of how the structure and content work according to search intents and how easy it is to navigate through different pages, and interact with them.
+As search engines enhance their algorithms to align with user needs, it is crucial to evaluate your website’s structure from the perspective of a user.
+Before making your website public, consider showing it to colleagues and friends to gather feedback on how the structure and content work according to search intents and assess the ease of navigation and interaction across different pages.

 After the launch, you can monitor user behavior with various tools.
-Heatmaps like Hotjar and Crazy Egg will show how visitors move around the site and where they click, A/B and usability tests will help define which features perform well and which don’t, while real user feedback will give you insightful ideas on what needs improvement.
+Heatmaps like Hotjar and Crazy Egg will show how visitors move around the site and where they click.
+You can also use the A/B and usability test features provided by these heatmap apps to define which features perform well and which don’t.
+Also, capitulate on this by using real user feedback to get insights on what needs improvement.

-To check your structure from the technical point of view, use tools like SE Ranking’s Website Audit.
-It will scan all your pages, identifying all issues with links, tags, indexing directives, and so on.
+To check your structure from a technical standpoint, use tools like SE Ranking’s Website Audit.
+This tool will scan all of your pages and identify all issues involving links, tags, indexing directives, and so on.
 Also, use Google Search Console to monitor how Googlebot sees your pages.

 Step 9.
 Check your sitelinks

-As we’ve mentioned, a good structure often results in getting sitelinks and standing out in the SERP.
+As mentioned previously, a well-structured website often results in getting sitelinks and standing out in the SERP.